Skip to content

 Can be applied any time of the day Must be applied only at night

-Almost no cases of major side effects Has side effects if not applied properly, doesn’t suit sensitive skin types, and doesn’t suit people with Eczema and Rosacea conditions.
+Almost no cases of major side effects Retinol can have side effects if not applied properly, doesn’t suit sensitive skin types, and doesn’t suit people with Eczema and Rosacea conditions.

 Retinol Family Tree

-Now here’s some bonus information from me to help you know a little bit about the Retinol family tree.
-(It will help you a lot with your confusion in buying retinoid products).
+Now here’s some bonus information from me to help you know about the Complete Retinol family.
+(It will help you a lot with your confusion in buying any kind of Retinoids).

 Diagram of the Retinoid family tree